jrantane/apiaxle/about.md

 # Why is it?

-Apiaxle is different to the cloud based services such as 3scale, Apigee and Mashery in that it's intended to be installed within your LAN and be managed by you.
+Apiaxle is different to the cloud based services such as Mashery in that it's intended to be installed within your LAN and be managed by you.
 This means **you own your users**, **you own your data** and **you can more easily manage costs**.

 # Open source